epfldata/SimulationEngine/README.md

 given that `tellMeThis()` and `doThat()` are public methods in Sim2's class.
 The transpiler converts it to delivering a message to Sim2 and waiting for a reply.
 When the reply arrives, the function returns and Sim1's variables `secret` and `workDone`  get their values.

 Besides blocking calls, Sims can also send asynchronous messages, with a different syntax `asyncSend(receiver.API(args))`.
-You need to mark the callee method with annotation `@transparencyPropagating`, see example in `core/src/test/scala/lifterTest1`.
+You need to mark the callee method with the annotation `@transparencyPropagating`, see the example in `core/src/test/scala/lifterTest1`.
 For asynchronous messaging, the Sim places the message in its mailbox and continues.
 Messages are not delivered immediately.
-The non-block message return a Future object, which user can query about the status of the message. `core/src/main/scala/meta/runtime/Future.scala`.
+The non-block message returns a Future object, which users can query about the status of the message. `core/src/main/scala/meta/runtime/Future.scala`.

-Instruction `waitRounds(someTicks)` signals that messages in the Sim's mailbox are ready and agents will wait for the specified ticks.
+The instruction `waitRounds(someTicks)` signals that messages in the Sim's mailbox are ready and agents will wait for the specified ticks.
 The agent will *not* do anything besides waiting.
 To process received RPC requests, the receiver agent calls `handleRPC()`.
 Agents can also send or receive messages directly using the message-passing protocol.
 Other DSL instructions in ```core/src/main/scala/meta/classLifting/SpecialInstructions.scala``` are experimental and subject to future changes.

 An agent is sequential and processes one message at a time.
 Therefore, you can not use instructions `handleRPC()`; doing so will trigger a compile-time error.